Transient Reward Approximation for Continuous-Time Markov Chains: Algorithms

 \section{Algorithms}

 In this section, we first describe an algorithm to approximate minimal and maximal values of CTMDPs.
 Afterwards, we describe how to obtain an ECTMC from a PM, such that its induced CTMDP is a valid abstraction (cf. \refpro{corr-abs}) of the CTMC semantics of the PM.
-We provide an algorithm which computes an ECTMC overapproximation of a PM given in an OBDD representation.
-Using the first algorithm, we can obtain intervals from this abstraction which are guaranteed to contain the actual value of the CTMC.
+We provide an algorithm which computes an ECTMC over-approximation of a PM given in an OBDD representation.
+Using the first algorithm, we can obtain intervals from this abstraction which are guaranteed to bound the actual value (cf.~Definition~\ref{def:value}) of the CTMC from above and below.